Muscle Building Myths Debunked

 - Eat carbohydrates directly after training.
 When you train really hard you reduce your blood sugar level considerably.
 Eating carbohydrates straight after a training session provides your body with an insulin spike that puts your body into an anabolic, muscle building, state.
 Focus on more quick digesting carbs after a workout: fruit, white bread, white rice, chocolate milk

 - Eat small amounts of carbohydrates more often.
 Eating smaller servings of carbs more often helps keep a steady flow of insulin into the body.
 Eating too much in one sitting is unnecessary and your body will not be able to process an overload at one time.
 Please note: the what’s too much/not enough is highly varied person to person.
 You will need to know your daily macros to figure this out.
-Contact us if you need help!
+Contact me if you need help!

 - Have carbohydrates and protein in the same meal.
 When you mix carbs and proteins together in the same meal you maximize your recovery potential.
 Protein also makes up muscle mass and therefore helps to heal and repair micro tears in the muscle from a workout; as well as other tissues, enzymes and hormones.
 Carbohydrates provide fuel for your muscle to grow and helps transport the nutrients from protein to the muscle cells which aids in muscle growth.

 Not sure to apply all this to your diet?
 Be sure to read – Fuel Your Body Right: How to Accurately Calculate Your Energy Needs.

 Everyone’s needs are different, and require a customized plan based on their unique situation and goals.
 This is what The Sustainable Sports Nutrition Academy provides!
 This comprehensive program is a result of my 10+ years of experience of supporting athletes, all in one step-by-step program, that provides a sustainable approach that’s based on science.

 Contact me any time to schedule a free 15-minute consultation, so we can discuss your particular situation and goals.